 balletmore is a nurturing environment for dancers to thrive technically and artistically in an atmosphere that is positive and supportive, yet disciplined and focused.
 We offer opportunity to all dancers.
 We challenge each dancer to grow as an artist of physical movement and expression.
 The balletmore team encourages dancers to discover their own "voice" as artists.
 We respect the dancers we train.

 Our goal is to give dancers a long, joyful experience as they make dance a part of their life.
 After retiring in 2001 with a hip injury, Mrs. Brossiet made it her goal to support dancers through injury prevention, safe technique, and strength training.

 How is self-esteem developed?
-When an individual conquers something on their own!
-No parent can give them this.
-It may be as small as their first plié, or as large as their first featured solo on a professional stage.
-But the, "I did it" a ha moment, comes because THEY did it.
-At balletmore, we work to empower students to work to the best of their abilities, students will see and feel results that are physical as well as mental.
-This strength will help shape each individual's character, which they will carry throughout lives.
+When an individual conquers something on his or her own!
+It may be as small as a student's first plié, or as large as a dancer's first featured solo on a professional stage, but the, "I did it" a ha moment, comes because THEY did it.
+At balletmore, we work to empower students to work to the best of their abilities.
+We desire for our students to see and feel results that are physical as well as mental, ultimately boosting their self-esteem and strengthening their character.